Taira no Kiyomori

 was a military leader and kugyō of the late Heian period of Japan.
 He established the first samurai-dominated administrative government in the history of Japan.

 Early life

-Kiyomori was born in Heian-kyō, Japan, in 1118 as the first son of Taira no Tadamori, who was the head of the Taira clan.
-It has been speculated that Kiyomori was actually an illegitimate son of Emperor Shirakawa.
-His mother, Gion no Nyogo, was a palace servant according to The Tale of the Heike.
+Kiyomori was born in Japan, in 1118 as the first son of Taira no Tadamori.
+His mother, Gion no Nyogo, was wife of Tadamori and a palace servant according to The Tale of the Heike.